One thing I love about air fryers is the ease of cooking frozen foods. These Air Fryer Frozen Onion Rings are no exception.

 - 6 ounces of frozen onion rings (about 1/2 a bag of Alexia onion rings)

-- Preheat oven to 350 degrees for about 3 minutes.
+- Preheat your air fryer to 350 degrees for about 3 minutes.

-- Place onion rings in air fryer, stacking if needed.*
+- Place onion rings in the air fryer, stacking if needed.*

-- Cook air fryer onion rings for 4 minutes for 4 minutes, shaking the basket halfway through.**
+- Cook air fryer onion rings for 4 minutes, shaking the basket halfway through.**

-- Remove from air fryer and enjoy immediately.
+- Remove from the air fryer and enjoy immediately.